 My final recommendations are both celery and cucumber.
 Celery and cucumber are alkaline which basically act as a natural way to help balance out the acidity of the stomach to a lower level.

+When it comes to celery people ask me is celery good for acid reflux?
 Celery contains apigenin and quercetin which are compounds that have great anti-inflammatory effects, and this helps explain why they are effective in relief.
-Another suggestion when it comes to celery is to make celery juice which is an excellent drink nutritionally due to high levels of vitamins and anti-oxidants but also an immense tonic for improving digestion and calming acid reflux
+Another suggestion when it comes to celery is to make celery juice which is an excellent drink nutritionally due to high levels of vitamins and anti-oxidants but also an immense tonic for improving digestion and calming acid reflux.